ScrollPrize/scrollprize-website/docs/09_faq.md

 * [Meet Some Of The Last Papyrus Makers In Egypt Keeping A 5,000-Year-Old Craft Alive](https://www.youtube.com/watch?v=SBdVhvo2UUM)
 * [Myriam Krutzsch papyrus workshop](https://www.youtube.com/watch?v=3AaZ5C-U-jE)

+### How big are the letters?

+Letter sizes vary, and of course we don’t know what’s inside the unopened scrolls, but we expect the opened fragments to be fairly representative.
+You can measure how big the letters are by looking at the aligned surface images, which have a voxel resolution of approximately 4µm, like the original CT data (though there can be some local variation due to the registration / flattening process).
+So you could open, for example, <code>fragments/Frag1.volpkg/working/54keV_exposed_surface/ir.png</code>, measure a letter size in pixels, and multiply by 4µm.

+There are also some measurements in [this paper by Richard Janko](http://www-personal.umich.edu/~rjanko/how-to-read-and-reconstruct-a-herculaneum-papyrus.pdf), though it’s a little hard to infer actual letter sizing from it.
+If someone wants to do a more thorough review of the range of letter sizes found in all the Herculaneum papyri, we’d happily include your results here!

 ### How can we get more ground truth data?
 Can I make my own carbonized scrolls?

 Yes!
 Just buy [this papyrus on Amazon](https://www.amazon.com/gp/product/B005D75WYE/), roll it up, and put it inside a Dutch oven at 500F+ (260C+) for a few hours.